CiscoDevNet/cloud-security/client-samples/README.md

 # Cisco Cloud Security Client Samples

-With the Cloud Security sample clients, you can programmatically create and manage access to the Umbrella Reporting v2 API through the OAuth 2.0 client credentials flow framework.
+With the Cloud Security client samples, you can programmatically create and manage access to the Umbrella Reporting v2 API through the OAuth 2.0 client credentials flow framework.
 Each code sample:

 - Initializes a standards-based HTTP client.
 - Initializes an OAuth 2.0 client credentials flow to create and refresh an access token.
 - Creates and sends a sample request to the Umbrella Reporting v2 API.

-**Note:** You can only use the client authorization samples with the Reporting v2 API.
+**Note:** You can only use the client authorization samples with the Umbrella Reporting v2 API.

 ## Code Examples